splunk-soar-connectors/hyasprotect/manual_readme_content.md

 [comment]: # ""
 ## Port Details

-The app uses HTTP/ HTTPS protocol for communicating with the Hyas Protect server.
+The app uses HTTP/ HTTPS protocol for communicating with the HYAS Protect server.
 Below are the default ports used by the Splunk SOAR Connector.

 | Service Name | Transport Protocol | Port |